 Named by the New Jersey Law Journal

-as the 2013 “Commercial Litigation Department of the Year” and 2014 “General Litigation Department of the Year,” the Gibbons Business & Commercial Litigation (BCL) Department is widely recognized as one of the premier business litigation groups in the region, with more than 90 attorneys throughout the firm’s Newark, New York, Philadelphia, and Wilmington offices.
+as the 2013 “Commercial Litigation Department of the Year” and 2014 “General Litigation Department of the Year,” the Gibbons Commercial & Criminal Litigation (CCL) Department is widely recognized as one of the premier business and criminal litigation groups in the region, with more than 90 attorneys throughout the firm’s Newark, New York, Philadelphia, and Wilmington offices.

-Gibbons has consistently earned a place in the top tier for commercial litigation in the Chambers USA Guide to America’s Leading Business Lawyers
+Gibbons has consistently earned places in the top tiers for commercial and criminal litigation in the Chambers USA Guide to America’s Leading Business Lawyers

 .
 The publication conducts interviews with attorneys and business executives to rank firms by practice area.
 Chambers

 has stated that Gibbons “has a reputation for fielding excellent attorneys, and attracts some of the most high-profile cases in the state.”
 Chambers

 ' sources have said that Gibbons is “among the premier litigation firms in the state,” providing “a wonderful team with an undeniably strong bench strength and a reputation for cutting-edge, high-end quality” and is “responsive, thorough, and possessing more than enough resources to give a case everything it needs.”
 We rely on our experienced litigators in each relevant jurisdiction, while also leveraging extensive firm-wide resources to develop and execute strategies that help our clients meet their business objectives.